markjprice/web-dev-net9/docs/errata/errata.md

 > Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 2, 2025](https://github.com/markjprice/web-dev-net9/issues/4).

 In the **Good Practice** box, I use the phrase "data context".
 In other places, I use the phrase "database context".
-Both uses refer to a class that derives from `DbContext` that represents a combination of the Unit Of Work and Repository patterns such that it can be used to query from a database and group together changes that will then be written back to the store as a unit.
+Both uses refer to a class that derives from `DbContext` that represents a combination of the **Unit Of Work** and **Repository** patterns such that it can be used to query from a database and group together changes that will then be written back to the store as a unit.

 The Microsoft official documentation just uses the word "context" when referring to this class but I feel that loses some meaning.
 In future editions, I will try to consistently use the phrase "database context".

-# Page x - What does UseMigrationsEndPoint do?
+# Page 67 - What does UseMigrationsEndPoint do?

 > Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 3, 2025](https://github.com/markjprice/web-dev-net9/issues/8).